canonical/cloud-init/doc/rtd/development/datasource_creation.rst

 There are multiple ways to provide `user data`, `metadata`, and `vendor data`, and each cloud solution prefers its own way.
-A datasource abstract class was internally created to allow for a single way to access the different cloud systems methods, providing this data through the typical usage of subclasses.
-See :file:`cloud-init/sources/__init__.py` as a starting point for understanding the datastructures used.
+A datasource abstract base class defines a single interface to interact with the different clouds.
+Each cloud implementation must inherit from this base class to use this shared functionality and interface.
+See :file:`cloud-init/sources/__init__.py` to see this class.

-The datasource objects have a few touch points with ``cloud-init``.
-If you are interested in adding a new datasource for your cloud platform you will need to take care of the following items:
+If you are interested in adding a new datasource for your cloud platform you will need to do all of the following:

 Identify a mechanism for positive identification of the platform
 ================================================================